Grace1-g/HackBio-Workshop-Week1-/README.md

 # The task was to complete two stories with command lines alone

+## week1_task1 contains the command lines used to complete the first story and
+## weeek1_task2 contains the command lines for the second story

 ### The first instruction was to create a new folder titled my name
 To do this: